wp-plugins/nextgen-facebook/readme.txt

 = Version 4.2.1 =

-* Fixed drop-down value of "0" for "Maximum Number of Images/Videos" on the settings page.
+* Minor fix for the "Maximum Number of Images/Videos" drop-down value of "0" on the settings page.

 = Version 4.2 =